The Sixties Project

 The ‘Sixties Night’ event held on 13 October 2018 was enjoyed by 90 members.
 The highlights included a wonderful fashion show (all original garments), the music (some of us were dancing in the aisles) and the fantastic display of photographs, stories and other memorabilia.
 Samina Aslam took videos and photos, some of which accompanied Denise’s report for December Links and Third Age Matters.

 The seminar on National Service in January 2019 SU3A member Mike Cox talked about his time in Special Ops.
-17 members completed questionnaires about their experiences and the material from these will be used to produce an overall account.
+17 members completed questionnaires about their experiences and the material from these may be used to produce an overview.
 Meanwhile Derek Cave has produced his own story- you can read it by clicking on the link opposite.

 Meetings with University of Sheffield students.
 Some of us met up with students of Modern History last semester to help them with their specialist topics.
 In May 2019 we were ‘grilled’ by school students as part of a History Day – click on the links opposite to find reports from Linda Evans and John Dixon.

-Denise managed to get an account of the Project in April’s Third Age Matters without any abridgement or amendment from the Editor.
-We think this may be unprecedented!
-Maybe as a result of this publicity we have been invited to do a keynote presentation at Rotherham’s 25th birthday lunch at Aston Hall Hotel in October.
-And we may well do other roadshows over the coming year.
+Denise managed to get an account of the Project in April’s Third Age Matters.
+As a result of this publicity we were invited to do a keynote presentation at Rotherham’s 25th birthday lunch at Aston Hall Hotel in October 2019.